Vancouver Symphony Orchestra USA Unveils 2026/27 Season Lineup

 Opening Night: September 26–27, 2026 — Brotons Conducts Beethoven

-The season launches with a program of character and contrast, beginning with Music Director and Conductor Salvador Brotons' own Virtus, Op.
-53, a contemporary and virtuosic dialogue of moral ideals.
-Acclaimed pianist Yulianna Avdeeva brings lyrical fire to Grieg's Piano Concerto in A minor, followed by Beethoven's Symphony No. 6, “Pastoral,” a radiant celebration of nature and renewal.
+The season opens with a program featuring Music Director Salvador Brotons’ Virtus, Op.
+53, followed by pianist Yulianna Avdeeva performing Grieg’s Piano Concerto in A minor.
+The concert concludes with Beethoven’s Symphony No. 6, “Pastoral.”

 November 7–8, 2026 — Verdi’s Requiem

-Often described as “opera in disguise,” Verdi's beloved Messa da Requiem delivers overwhelming dramatic power and emotional depth.
-Joined by the Portland Symphonic Choir, the VSO USA presents one of the most awe-inspiring works in the choral-orchestral repertoire.
+The orchestra presents Verdi’s Messa da Requiem, joined by the Portland Symphonic Choir.
+The work combines choral and orchestral forces in one of the most dramatic compositions in the choral repertoire.

 December 12–13, 2026 — Holiday Pops

-Generously sponsored by the Ken and Dean Kirn Foundation, join the VSO USA for a joyful holiday program featuring Seattle Symphony's David & Amy Fulton Concertmaster, Noah Geller, under the baton of Maestro Ken Selden.
+Sponsored by the Ken and Dean Kirn Foundation, the annual Holiday Pops concert will feature Seattle Symphony’s David & Amy Fulton Concertmaster Noah Geller under the direction of Maestro Ken Selden.

 January 16–17, 2027 — Young Artist Showcase

-A celebration of rising stars and musical storytelling, featuring Wayfarer by Tomàs Peire Serrate (an American Composers Orchestra commission), Tchaikovsky's passionate Francesca da Rimini, and solo performances by the gold medalists from the Paul and Loti Christensen Young Artist Competition.
+The program includes Wayfarer by Tomàs Peire Serrate, Tchaikovsky’s Francesca da Rimini, and performances by gold medalists of the Paul and Loti Christensen Young Artist Competition.

 February 27–28, 2027 — Rachmaninoff’s Piano Concerto No. 3

-Internationally celebrated pianist Olga Kern takes on Rachmaninoff's iconic Piano Concerto No. 3, paired with the lush Romantic sweep of Glière's Symphony No. 2 — an evening of grandeur, intensity, and virtuosity, generously sponsored by Marty & Les Wolf.
+Pianist Olga Kern will perform Rachmaninoff’s Piano Concerto No. 3, paired with Glière’s Symphony No. 2.
+The concert is sponsored by Marty and Les Wolf.

 April 10–11, 2027 — Sibelius and Saint-Saëns

-The program opens with Karen LeFrak's American Promise and Prairie Dawn, followed by award-winning violinist Benjamin Beilman in Sibelius's Violin Concerto.
-The concert culminates in Saint-Saëns's monumental Symphony No. 3, “Organ,” a thrilling fusion of orchestral and sonic power.
+The program features Karen LeFrak’s American Promise and Prairie Dawn, followed by violinist Benjamin Beilman performing Sibelius’s Violin Concerto.
+The concert concludes with Saint-Saëns’s Symphony No. 3, “Organ.”

 Season Finale: May 22–23, 2027 — Mahler’s Resurrection Symphony

-The season concludes with Mahler's epic statement of life, death, and renewal.
-Featuring full orchestra, soloists, and the Portland Symphonic Choir, this transcendent masterpiece promises an unforgettable finale that lifts the spirit and stirs the soul.
+The season concludes with Mahler’s Symphony No. 2, “Resurrection.”
+The performance features orchestra, soloists, and the Portland Symphonic Choir.

 VSO USA Nien-Wei Hsiao Chamber Music Series

-The VSO USA continues to expand its offerings with the engaging Nien-Wei Hsiao Chamber Music Series.
-This season includes the audience favorite, Piano Extravaganza, and themed chamber music ensemble programs featuring VSO musicians and the return of GRAMMY Award-nominated violinist Philippe Quint.
-The popular Back to the Movies series also returns, pairing live chamber music with classic silent films in four evening performances throughout the season.
+The season also includes the Nien-Wei Hsiao Chamber Music Series, featuring chamber programs performed by VSO musicians.
+Highlights include the returning Piano Extravaganza, themed ensemble concerts, and appearances by GRAMMY Award-nominated violinist Philippe Quint.

+The Back to the Movies series will also return, pairing live chamber music with classic silent films in four evening performances during the season.

 Subscription Details